 4. Tout Quarry Nature Reserve and Sculpture Park, Dorset

-This former limestone quarry on Dorset’s Isle of Portland was turned into a nature reserve in the 1980s and now has more than 60 sculptures to discover around its 40-acre site, alongside an abundance of wildflowers, butterflies and other wildlife.
+This former limestone quarry on Dorset’s Isle of Portland was turned into a nature reserve in the 1980s and now has more than 60 sculptures to discover around its 40-acre sculpture park, alongside an abundance of wildflowers, butterflies and other wildlife.
 Many of the sculptures are site-specific, either carved directly into the walls of the quarry or crafted from Portland stone, and the site features works by well-known artists such as Antony Gormley and Phillip King.

 With sculpture courses and residencies taking place here regularly, you can sometimes even catch a glimpse of an artist and students at work around the quarry.